itzzzme/e2bapi/README.md

 1. Please don't spam the `api`.
 This `api` is deployed on a free web service.
 You can clone this repository on your local server for testing purposes.

-2. This `api` does not store any files , it only link to the media which is hosted on 3rd party services.

-3. This `api` is explicitly made for educational purposes only and not for commercial usage.
-This repo will not be responsible for any misuse of it.
+2. This `api` is not made for commercial usage.

 > <h2> Table of Contents </h2>